Worried your smartphone might be at risk? Learn how to easily protect it against hackers, malware, phishers and thieves

 Switch off Bluetooth and Wi-Fi

 Similarly, it’s also a good idea to switch off your Bluetooth and Wi-Fi when you’re done using them.
-By doing this, you’re stopping them being used by hackers.
+This will make it much harder for hackers to compromise your device.

 Keep your phone updated